How to Fix: Missing Taskbar, Start Menu and Other UI Elements on Windows Startup

 Click Check for Updates

-3. Scan Using System File Checker (SFC)
+3. Scan Using System File Checker (SFC) to Fix Faulty Files

 • Select “Power User” from the option that appears when you press ‘Win + X’.